Home Fire Safety & Prevention Tips

 - Consider using alarms powered by lithium batteries.
 These batteries can last up to 10 years.
 After 10 years, it’s also time to replace your smoke alarm.

-- An easy way to remember to check detector batteries is to check them when daylight savings time starts and ends.
+- An easy way to remember to check detector batteries is to test them when daylight savings time starts and ends.

 Do a home walk-through.
 Look for places where you might have inadequate detector coverage.
 Be sure that you mount the devices inside bedrooms or in adjacent hallways.
 Smoke detectors should be installed high on the wall, preferably on the ceiling, because smoke always rises.